Did you know that driving in the rain has resulted in over a million deaths every year?

 You don’t need to panic; go through the following tips, and you will be prepared to drive when it rains.

-If you are about to enroll for your driving classes, some of these tips will come as questions in your permit test.
+If you are about to enroll in your driving classes, some of these tips will come as questions in your permit test.

 The puddles on the road can be deeper than you think.
 Avoiding them by changing your lane is the best idea.